THE STORY OF GUNDUY BY KAT BELL

 Gudjula & Girramay Woman

-At my side is often 1 very chatty companion: my fat dog (an overweight chihuahua).
-I am also accompanied by a curious long neck turtle named Toots, who is super cute.
-On occasion, I am visited by my loving husband and my wonderful son, and my sons chihuahua Rocky, who are quickly ushered out of my space by my fat dog (who sees me as his 'hooman').
+At my side is often 1 very barky companion: my fat dog (an overweight chihuahua - we are working on his weight and yes, he has been spoiled a little too much - my bad).
+On occasion, I am visited by my wonderful son, and his very posy long-haired chihuahua Rocky.
+They are quickly ushered out of my space by my fat dog (who sees me as his 'hooman').

 My artistic practice is an ongoing exploration, unfolding, intertwining tale of my Aboriginal cultures, stories, and experiences along with all the wonderful, inspiring, and intriguing things that venture into my life.
 I've lived a life of many journeys taken across our beautiful planet to far away and nearby places.
 These journeys feed my imagination and from them I create.